About Cialis (Tadalafil)

 Tell your healthcare professional if you:

-Do not take Cialis with other treatments for Erectile Dysfunction.
+Do not take Tadalafil with other treatments for Erectile Dysfunction.
 Tell your healthcare professional about all the medicines you take including prescription and non-prescription medicines, vitamins, and herbal supplements.
 Know the medicines you take.
 Keep a list of them with you to show your healthcare professional.
-Do not take Cialis if you are already taking nitrates.
-Some other medicines may be affected by Cialis, please read the manufacturers information leaflet.
+Do not take Tadalafil if you are already taking nitrates.
+Some other medicines may be affected by Tadalafil, please read the manufacturers information leaflet.

-Grapefruit juice may affect how well Cialis will work and should be taken with caution.
+Grapefruit juice may affect how well Tadalafil will work and should be taken with caution.
 Drinking alcohol may affect your ability to get an erection and may temporarily lower your blood pressure.
-If you have taken or are planning to take Cialis, avoid excessive drinking (blood alcohol level of 0.08% of greater), since this may increase the risk of dizziness when standing up.
+If you have taken or are planning to take Tadalafil, avoid excessive drinking (blood alcohol level of 0.08% of greater), since this may increase the risk of dizziness when standing up.

 More information can be found in the manufacturers information leaflet.